sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 This can have a tangible benefit when working with on-premise S3-compatible object stores with very high bandwidth to servers.

-It is very easy to run out of memory when buffering to disk; the option `fs.s3a.fast.upload.active.blocks"` exists to tune how many active blocks a single output stream writing to S3 may have queued at a time.
+It is very easy to run out of memory when buffering to it; the option `fs.s3a.fast.upload.active.blocks"` exists to tune how many active blocks a single output stream writing to S3 may have queued at a time.